qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 The Simulator depends on these external libraries:

 * `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Download the ZIP archive, extract the ZIP and place ``js.jar`` in your workspace
-* `Selenium Server <http://selenium.googlecode.com/files/selenium-server-standalone-2.5.0.jar>`_: Place ``selenium-server-standalone-2.5.0.jar`` in workspace
+* `Selenium Server <https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.33.0.jar>`_: Place ``selenium-server-standalone-2.33.0.jar`` in workspace
-* `Selenium Java <http://selenium.googlecode.com/files/selenium-java-2.5.0.zip>`_ Client Driver: Extract ``selenium-java-2.5.0.jar`` and the ``libs`` directory and place them in workspace.
+* `Selenium Java <https://code.google.com/p/selenium/downloads/detail?name=selenium-java-2.33.0.zip>`_ Client Driver: Extract ``selenium-java-2.33.0.jar`` and the ``libs`` directory and place them in workspace.

 Starting the Selenium Server
 ----------------------------
 In a real testing environment, the Selenium server will probably run on a separate machine - in fact, the same client might use different servers to run tests e.g. in Internet Explorer on Windows, Safari on OS X and Firefox on Linux.
 To keep this tutorial straightforward, however, we'll run the server on the same machine as the AUT.
-Wherever selenium-server.jar is located, in order to test qooxdoo-based applications it needs to use the **qooxdoo user extensions for Selenium**.
+Wherever selenium-server-standalone-2.33.0.jar is located, in order to test qooxdoo-based applications it needs to use the **qooxdoo user extensions for Selenium**.
 They're located in the Simulator component within the qooxdoo SDK, so start the server with the ``-userExtensions`` option set accordingly by running this command in a new shell window:

 ::

-  java -jar selenium-server-standalone-2.5.0.jar -userExtensions <QOOXDOO_PATH>/component/simulator/tool/user-extensions/user-extensions.js
+  java -jar selenium-server-standalone-2.33.0.jar -userExtensions <QOOXDOO_PATH>/component/simulator/tool/user-extensions/user-extensions.js

 The server should now be listening on the default port, 4444.